 In 1882, while still a student at Fisk University, he was elected to the Tennessee House of Representatives.
 He was elected two other times, making him the only African-American who served in the Tennessee legislature three times during Reconstruction.
 It was during his second term that he was nominated by his fellow Republicans to be speaker of the Tennessee State House.
 He didn’t win that post, but received 32 votes, which shows that he had earned the high respect of many of his fellow white legislators.

-However, in the late 1880s, McElwee and other African-Americans were removed from the Tennessee General Assembly through a series of legal maneuvers and acts of terrorism.
-McElwee left Tennessee in 1887 left Tennessee for Chicago, Illinois, where he worked as a lawyer for the rest of his career.
+However, in the late 1880s, McElwee and other African-Americans were removed from the Tennessee General Assembly through a series of legal maneuvers and acts of intimidation.
+McElwee left Tennessee in 1887 for Chicago, Illinois, where he worked as a lawyer for the rest of his career.